zaplatynski/FSTestTools/README.md

 ## Dislaimer

-[//]: <> (abstract text)
+FirstSpirit and this project are developed by the [e-Spirit AG](http://www.e-spirit.com).
+The head office of the e-Spirit AG is in Dortmund, Germany.

+Use this project and provided binaries at your own risk.

 ### License
 Apache License Version 2.0
 January 2004
 [http://www.apache.org/licenses/](http://www.apache.org/licenses/)

-### Company
-FirstSpirit and this project are developed by the [e-Spirit AG](http://www.e-spirit.com).
-The head office of the e-Spirit AG is in Dortmund, Germany.

-Use this project and provided binaries at your own risk.